schneidernicholas/CS314-Guides/React/file-structure.md

 This is for utility functions/classes and is where a lot of the data processing happens.
 For example, `restfulAPI.js` handles making REST API calls and any portion of the client can import and use those functionalities.
 Offload functionalities like these to a util file, calling it from the component, and receiving back what is neccessary for the UI (e.g. a success or error message).

 ## `test`
 This is where all of the test cases can be found.
+Follow the directory structure to create a Component.test.js file for each component we need to test.
+Make note of `test/sharedMocks.js`, where you can use and add new mock cases, such as for a sample JSON TripFile.
+These can then be imported to any number of test cases to be used.